duckduckgo/duckduckhack-docs/duckduckhack/submitting/checklist.md

 ## What queries will your Instant Answer show up on?

-- **Instant Answers should answer more than a single query, and preferably more than ten.**
+- **Instant Answers should answer more than a single query - preferably more than ten.**

 	For example, if your idea is to answer "What is the speed of light?" with a constant, that's only one query for an Instant Answer.
 Instead, consider a "Physics Constants Instant Answer" to cover many common constants (Speed of sound, Planck's constant, and so on...).
 Similarly, "When is Christmas?" would be better grouped under a "Holiday Dates Instant Answer."